BEST WESTERN PLUS Port O'Call Hotel

 - Choose from a wide selection of restaurants near this Calgary, Alberta hotel.

-- skyharbour grill, on premises, full service, American, open for: breakfast, lunch, dinner.
-A spectacular mountain view, delicious food, and our friendly, attentive staff all combine to make skyharbour grill the ideal place to enjoy your meals.
+- Skyharbour Grill, on premises, bar/lounge, American, open for: breakfast, lunch, a spectacular mountain view, delicious food, and our friendly, attentive staff all combine to make skyharbour grill the ideal place to enjoy your meals.
 Our excellent daily breakfast, lunch and dinner menus feature a wide variety of selection and a la carte menus featuring Alberta beef, make for a dining experience you won't want to miss!
 Children's menus are also available.
 Monday to Friday 6:30 a.m. to 10:00 p.m.
 Saturday 7:00 a.m. to 10:00 p.m. and Sunday and holidays 7:00 a.m. to 2:00 p.m.

 BEST WESTERN PLUS Port O'Call Hotel